CN Bio logoCN Bio logoCN Bio logoCN Bio logo

 Whilst working with single organs in isolation is challenging enough for Bioengineers to recreate, a more complex conundrum to solve is the question of – how to mimic a multi-organ environment in vitro such that their tissues and their environments become connected?

-Join us on Sept 22nd, to learn more about the science behind emulating in vivo blood flow in vitro, and why it is important for the accurate re-creation of human physiology in the lab.
+Join us to learn more about the science behind emulating in vivo blood flow in vitro, and why it is important for the accurate re-creation of human physiology in the lab.

 Speaker Information: